Department of Science

 CHEM 331.
 Quantitative Analysis II.
 4 Credits.

-The second semester of a two semester sequence covering an investigation of the statistical treatment of data and error analysis, gravimetric analyses, solution chemistry and solubility equilibria, volumetric analyses, acid-base neutralization, complexometric and redox methods.
-Students are introduced to the theory, operation and applications of some modern instrumental techniques for chemical analysis.
-This course includes laboratory.
+An upper-level second semester of a two semester sequence designed for students to apply concepts and solve analytical chemistry problems.
+This course includes topics of statistical treatment of data and error analysis, gravimetric analyses, solution chemistry and solubility equilibria, volumetric analyses, acid-base neutralization, complexometric and redox methods.
+Includes a laboratory section.

 Prerequisite: CHEM 330.